 If your blood sugar is 250 mg/dL or above, test for ketones.
-If ketone levels are high, tell your parents or another adult right away.
-If ketone levels are low, you may do mid- to moderate-intensity exercise.
+If your ketone levels are high, tell your parents or another adult right away.
+If your ketone levels are low, you may do mid- to moderate-intensity exercise.

 Don't do intense exercise until your blood sugar is below 250 mg/dL.
 Intense exercise may make your blood sugar higher.